Ready to Quit? Breathe Easy Can Help

 If you are an MSU employee (or you are married or the partner of an MSU employee) who is currently using tobacco, and you are ready to quit, you may be interested to know that MSU offers a free, confidential program designed to help people quit their addiction to nicotine.
 It's called Breathe Easy, and it's offered through MSU's Health4U program.

 Breathe Easy features both behavioral and medical support to it's participants, so it allows people to address both the physical (cravings, withdrawal) and psychological (triggers, stress) aspects of the quitting process.
 Participants are offered the opportunity to use various cessation aids if they choose to, including nicotine replacement and medications, and are educated about their options prior to deciding.
 MSU faculty, staff, graduate student employees, retirees, and their benefits eligible family members are all eligible to participate in this program.

-If you would like to know more about the program, either download the informational PDF at the bottom of this page; or visit our page that describes the upcoming Breathe Easy session, where you may register for the orientation session to learn more about the program.
+If you would like to know more about the program, visit our page that describes the upcoming Breathe Easy session, where you may register for the program and see upcoming dates.
 You may also contact Health4U if you have questions about the program and just want to learn more before you sign up.